 - Acceptor: The Acceptor is a factory that implements a passive strategy to establish a connection and initialize the associated Service Handler.
-It creates a passive mode end point transport handle that has necessary end points needed by the Service Handlers. - Connector: A Connector is a factory that implements the active strategy to establish a connection and initialize the associated Service Handler.
+It creates a passive mode end point transport factory (transport handle) that has necessary end points needed by the Service Handlers. - 2.
+Connector: A Connector is a factory that implements the active strategy to establish a connection and initialize the associated Service Handler.
 It initiates the connection with a remote Acceptor and has synchronous mode (using the Reactor pattern) and asynchronous mode (using the Proactor pattern) connections. - 3.
 Dispatcher: The Dispatcher manages registered Event Handlers.
-In case of the Acceptor, the Dispatcher demultiplexes connection indication events received on transport handles.
-Multiple Acceptors can be registered within the Dispatcher.
-For Connector, the Dispatcher demultiplexes completion events that arrive in response to connections. - 4.
+In case of the Acceptor, a Dispatcher demultiplexes connection indication events received on transport handles.
+Multiple Acceptors can be registered within Dispatcher.
+For Connector, the dispatcher demultiplexes completion events that arrive in response to connections. - 4.
 Service Handler: A Service Handler is an abstract class that is inherited from Event Handler.
-It implements an application service playing the client role, server role or both roles.
-It provides a hook method that is called by an Acceptor or Connector to activate

-- the application service when the connection is established. - 5.
+It implements an application service, typically playing the client role, server role or both roles.
+It provides a hook method that is called by an Acceptor or Connector to activate the application service when the connection is established. - 5.
 Transport End points: These represent a factory that listens for connection requests to arrive, accepts those connection requests and creates transport handles that encapsulate the newly connected transport end points.
-By using these end points data can be exchanged by reading or writing to their associated transport handles.
+Using these end points data can be exchanged by reading or writing to their associated transport handles.
 A transport handle encapsulates a transport end point.

-Step 3: Modeling the Features of Pattern Participants
+Step 4: Modeling the Features of Pattern Participants

-A systems developer uses the feature aspect of POSAML as a visual tool to select different pattern-specific features of the middleware.
+A systems developer uses the feature aspect of POSAML as a visual tool to select different pattern specific features of the middleware.
 Figure 7 illustrates an instance of a feature model.
 The system engineer can model zero or more features using this tool.
 If features are not selected from the model, default values for these features will be selected.
+In order to minimize the risk of choosing incorrect and incompatible features, various constraints are specified within the POSAML metamodel using both OCL, which checks constraints at modeling time, and interpreters, which check constraint violations when the generative tools are used.
+Some examples of these OCL constraints include checking for non-null references or proxies.